lacomaofficial/Neural-Decoding-LightGBM-Classifier/README.md

-# Neural-Decoding-LightGBM-Classifier
+Neuroimaging Decoding with LightGBM
-Neuroimaging decoding using LightGBM classifier on the Haxby dataset.
+In this project, we'll train a light gradient-boosting machine classifier to decode brain signals using the Haxby dataset.

 Here's a quick overview: